Hello Easel driver,

 - If it starts up, congratulations…if not DON’T PANIC

-- There is a big capacitor in the card that needs to be charged and protects the audio from the OLED noise.
+- There is a big capacitor in the card that needs to be removed if you want to do it yourself.

-- Make sure all the switches on the right are up, all left ones down and ‘puls’ is up
+- Make sure all the switches on the right side of the cardOC are in the UP position, all the left ones are down and ‘puls’ is up.

 - Play around with pitch of OSC 1 and 2 and adjust them to your liking